jmcdo29/nest-commander/apps/docs/src/pages/en/features/completion.md

 my-cli generate-fig-spec > ./.fig/autocomplete/src/<CLI_NAME>.ts
 ```

-If created by running the CLI via node, check the output file and make sure no
+If created by running the CLI via an NPM script, check the output file and make
-execution logs exist.
+sure no execution logs exist.

 ### Build the completion file